Budget and Contract Tables

 Uncommitted Change Orders: Cost items that have their budget status approved or executed, but cost status is not approved or executed.

-Pending Change Orders: Contract change orders that are calculated on cost item's Proposed Value (if Committed Value is empty) or Committed Value with cost status of Proposed or Accepted.
+Pending Change Orders: Contract change orders that are calculated on the cost item's Proposed Value (if Committed Value is empty) or Committed Value with a cost status of Proposed or Accepted.

 Reserves: Allowance calculated using the "Estimated" value of a cost item with a cost status of Open, Pricing, or Revise and Resubmit.